quang-do-se/aws-certs/devops/tmp/study.md

 - Automation is key.
   - The solution must Optimize cost.
-  - The solution must automatically apply to new instance and new region.
+  - The solution must automatically apply to new instances and new regions.

 ----------